Part V

 Mechanisms open doors; your experience inside them is lived through the body and psyche.

-Classic Psychedelics (psilocybin, LSD, DMT/ayahuasca)
+Classic Psychedelics (Psilocybin, LSD, DMT/ayahuasca)

 Pharmacologically, these substances primarily activate serotonin 5-HT2A receptors and often reduce Default Mode Network (DMN) coherence.
 Phenomenologically, this can feel like the familiar narrative thread of “I” loosening.